 Attention Vermont Employers

-All employers are required to file their quarterly Unemployment Insurance and Contribution Reports electronically
+Effective for the 3rd quarter 2014 reporting (due on or before October 31, 2014) ALL employers are required to file their quarterly Unemployment Insurance Wage and Contribution Reports electronically.

 The 2014 Vermont State Construction Prevailing Wage publication is available.
 This publication is updated annually.